 Production floor and Spectrum Room

-Transitioning from the heritage-design-inspired Ingredients Room into the Brewhouse is marked by a dramatic shift in architectural tone.
+Transitioning into the Brewhouse is marked by a dramatic shift in architectural tone.
 Guests cross the threshold through large, sub-divided industrial glass panels, which serve as a striking portal to the working heart of the distillery.
-Stillhouses are notoriously challenging acoustic environments; the combination of high-pressure steam, humming pumps, and vast hard surfaces creates a cacophony that often drowns out tour guides.
+Stillhouses are notoriously challenging acoustic environments; the combination of pressurised steam, humming pumps, and vast hard surfaces creates a cacophony that often drowns out tour guides.
 Recognising this challenge, we chose to keep the information here light, prioritising the ‘Instagram moment’ for guests.
 To compensate, however, we designed a separate ‘Spectrum Room’, built specifically for deep technical storytelling.
 This quiet sanctuary is a masterclass in sensory architecture, where intellectual and aesthetic precision converge.
 On one side, the design features a “spectrum of spirit,” showcasing a cascading library of New Make.
 This isn’t a display of colour, but a kaleidoscope of flavour influenced by the variables preceding this point.
 Directly opposite, the room pivots to a spectrum of colour, illustrating the transformative power of wood.
 This cascade of cask types begins with the subtle influence of a third-fill Bourbon barrel and deepens into the rich hues of bold Sherry cask.
 Walking the four corners, the tour guide connects these two worlds, linking New Make spirit and maturation choices.
-Guests nose and taste the distillate and its matured counterpart, understanding the art and science behind the liquid’s evolution.
+Guests nose the distillate and taste its matured counterpart, understanding the art and science behind the liquid’s evolution.

 Tasting rooms & hospitality